Skyscraper (roller coaster): Characteristics

-Designed by US Thrill Rides, the steel track of Skyscraper would be approximately 5200 ft long.
-Wrapping around the central tower, the roller coaster would feature seven inversions including zero-g rolls and raven turns.
-If it were to be completed, Skyscraper would operate with several small trains.
-Each train would have two rows that seat four riders each for a total of eight riders per train.
-The ride was expected to accommodate a theoretical capacity of 1000 riders per hour.
-Each seat would feature a lap restraint as opposed to over-the-shoulder harnesses to avoid obstructing the view.
-Skyscraper would be 35 meters (114 feet) taller than the current world record holder, Kingda Ka, which opened at Six Flags Great Adventure in 2005.
+US Thrill Ride designed the steel track of Skyscraper to be approximately 5200 ft long, featuring seven inversions, including zero-g rolls and raven turns.
+Skyscraper would have operated with several small trains, each one with two rows that seat four riders each for a total of eight riders per train.
+Its theoretical capacity was 1000 riders per hour, and each seat would feature a lap restraint as opposed to over-the-shoulder harnesses to avoid obstructing the view.
+Skyscraper would've been 35 meters (114 feet) taller than the former world record holder, Kingda Ka, which opened at Six Flags Great Adventure in 2005.